microsoft/dotnet-framework-docker/samples/dotnetapp/push-image-to-dockerhub.md

 # Push Docker Images to Docker Hub

-This sample demonstrates hot to push .NET Core images to the [Docker Hub](https://hub.docker.com/) container registry.
-The instructions are based on the [.NET Core Docker Sample](README.md).
+This sample demonstrates hot to push .NET Framework images to the [Docker Hub](https://hub.docker.com/) container registry.
+The instructions are based on the [.NET Framework Docker Sample](README.md).

 Similar instructions are also available to [push to Azure Container Registry](push-image-to-acr.md).

 ## Build the Image

-The following instructions are a subset of the [.NET Core Docker Sample](dotnetapp/README.md) instructions, which assume that you are starting from the root of the [dotnet-docker repo](https://github.com/dotnet/dotnet-docker).
+The following instructions are a subset of the [.NET Framework Docker Sample](README.md) instructions, which assume that you are starting from the root of the [dotnet-framework-docker repo](https://github.com/microsoft/dotnet-framework-docker).

 ```console
 cd samples